-Quick & easy gluten-free, dairy-free savory buckwheat avocado pancakes with a simple technique that makes your pancakes even tastier.
-Replace your usual bread with these small pancakes and use it as a breakfast “sandwich”.
+Quick & easy gluten-free, dairy-free savory buckwheat pancakes with avocado.
+A simple technique + replace usual bread with this as a breakfast “sandwich”.

 Buckwheat is one of the ingredients that I have loved for years.
 However, somehow I always forget it.
 I remember to use it only when my fridge is empty, and I don’t have anything else to work with.
-I like to replace usual bread with these pancakes or buckwheat “wrap” (recipe here).
+Therefore, I like to replace usual bread with these buckwheat pancakes or “wraps” (recipe here).

 The avocado topping is optional, and you can use whatever “sandwich” topping you prefer.
 No strict rules here and you can go creative!